Return to Zork: Gameplay

 Return to Zork focuses on a point-and-click interface with detailed 3D scenes, a replacement for the text parser system used by Infocom in previous Zork games, and acted as a spiritual precursor to the interface system of Myst.
 Players can move around to different locations to explore them from a first-person perspective.
 Each location has a variety of objects which can be interacted with in different ways - when selected, the game offers a variety of actions for the player to choose from with that object, such as picking it up, pulling it, wearing it, and so forth.
 Objects that can be carried are kept in an inventory, from which they can be examined, used, or combined with other items.
 In addition, players carry a camera that can be used to photograph people and locations.
 Like other Zork games, players may encounter situations where they must avoid performing an action, or have the right items for a situation, otherwise the game will end prematurely, forcing them to reload to a previous point.

 Various NPCs, represented through video-captured actors, can be found during the game.
 They can be conversed with, though conversations are steered by the player using different emotional reactions to the NPC, such as acting aggressive, or making pleas to them, rather than selecting verbal topics like traditional adventure games; the choice of emotional reaction impacts how the NPC will respond, such as making them provide information or grant an item.
 In addition to emotional responses, players can also show NPCs any photographs and items they have, with conversations with them being recorded on a tape recorder which can be replayed later on when required.
-Players can kill NPC characters, compared to other Zork games, but such repeated actions are punished by a masked vigilante character taking all their items, making the game unwinnable.
+Players can kill NPC characters, compared to other Zork games, but such repeated actions are punished by a vigilante character taking all their items, making the game unwinnable.

 As with other Zork games, a score system keeps check on the player's progress, rewarding points for completing specific actions.